 - Registration number of the vehicle involved

-What are the Punishments for my Wilton Evading Responsibility Arrest?
+What are the Punishments for an Evading Responsibility Arrest?

 A failure to provide the required information could result in steep penalties under the C.G.S. § 14-224.
 Leaving the scene of an accident that results in a death or serious bodily injury could result in a minimum mandatory jail sentence of one year and a maximum of ten years in prison.
 Evading responsibility after a minor accident has a maximum sentence of one-year imprisonment.

-A Wilton County evading responsibility arrest attorney could help to mitigate the penalties from such a charge.
-It is best to contact an evading responsibility attorney as early as possible, so they can begin examining all of the evidence and preparing your case.
+A Wilton attorney could help to mitigate the penalties from an evading responsibility charge.
+It is best to contact a lawyer as early as possible, so they can begin examining all of the evidence and preparing your case.